metabase/metabase/docs/databases/connections/google-analytics.md

 - Setting up a [BigQuery](https://cloud.google.com/bigquery) account.
 - Connecting your [Bigquery to Metabase](./bigquery.md).
 - Exporting your [Google Analytics 4 data to BigQuery](https://support.google.com/analytics/answer/9358801?hl=en).

+Google Analytics will export the data to BigQuery in one table per day.
+You can build native SQL models with [wildcard queries](https://cloud.google.com/bigquery/docs/querying-wildcard-tables), and then build Metabase questions over those views.